col-n/col-n/README.md

 # col-n
-mostly python data stuff /n
+Mostly python data stuff.

-So far I have an analysis of LendingClub portfolios, as an iPython Notebook, which you can check out.
+So far I have an analysis of LendingClub portfolios that you can check out (ipython notebook).
 I'll be adding more stuff soon.